 - Limit red meat; opt for lean proteins like turkey or legumes

 Nutritionists say it’s all about balance, not extremes.
-The American Heart Association suggests keeping saturated fats under 5-6% of your daily calories.
-Making small swaps, like nuts for chips, can lead to big health benefits for cardiovascular health.
+The American Heart Association says to keep saturated fats under 5-6%.
+Swapping nuts for chips may seem small, but it can bring enormous cardiovascular benefits to your health.

 What Constitutes a High-Fat Diet?

 A high-fat diet isn’t just about eating more fat.
 It’s about the type and amount you consume.
-Knowing the difference between fats can help you avoid raising your heart disease risk.
+Knowing fats can help you not increase your risk of heart disease.
 Let’s break down the facts.

 Fats Explained: Which Ones to Watch

-Saturated, unsaturated, and trans fats each affect your body in different ways.
+Saturated, unsaturated, and trans fats each affect your body differently.
 Here’s how they compare:

 - Saturated fats: Found in red meat, butter, and full-fat dairy.
 These raise LDL cholesterol, increasing heart disease risk over time.

 - Unsaturated fats: Olive oil, avocados, and nuts contain these “healthy” fats.
-They support heart health when eaten in moderation.
+When eaten in moderation, they support heart health.

 - Trans fats: Artificially created in processed snacks and fried foods.
 Even small amounts can harm arteries, worsening heart disease risk.